DenTelezhkin/DTPickerPresenter/README.md

 ```

 It's that simple.
 You just create presenter and attach it to the UITextField, and presenter will do the rest.

-DTPickerPresenter does not force you where to present date pickers, but generally for iPhone you should use UITextField inputView, and for iPad - UIPopoverController.

 #### iPad